SurniaUlula/wpsso-organization/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 3.0.0-b.1 (2020/04/04)**
+**Version 3.0.0-rc.1 (2020/04/05)**

 * **New Features**
-	* None.
+	* The WebSite Organization Schema Type option is now fixed to "Organization" since Google does not recognize all Schema Organization sub-types as valid organization and publisher types.
+The WebSite organization type ID should be "organization" unless you are confident that Google will recognize your preferred Schema Organization sub-type as a valid organization.
+To select a different organization type ID for your WebSite, define the `WPSSO_SCHEMA_ORGANIZATION_TYPE_ID` constant with your preferred type ID (the type ID, not the Schema type URL).
 * **Improvements**
 	* Updated "Requires At Least" to WordPress v4.2.
-	* The WebSite Organization Schema Type option is now fixed to "Organization" since Google does not recognize all Schema Organization sub-types as valid organization and publisher types.
-The WebSite organization type ID should be "organization" unless you are confident that Google will recognize your preferred Schema Organization sub-type as a valid organization.
-To select a different organization type ID for your WebSite, define the `WPSSO_SCHEMA_ORGANIZATION_TYPE_ID` constant with your preferred type ID (not the Schema type URL).
 * **Bugfixes**
 	* None.
 * **Developer Notes**
 	* Refactored WPSSO Core active and minimum version dependency checks.
+	* Removed the 'wpsso_json_array_schema_page_type_ids' filter (no longer required).
 * **Requires At Least**
 	* PHP v5.6.
 	* WordPress v4.2.
-	* WPSSO Core v6.28.0-b.1.
+	* WPSSO Core v6.28.0-rc.1.

 **Version 2.4.0 (2020/03/27)**